Sensitive Content: in this post I speak about my experience with child loss and suicide loss.

 I am so grateful for Wellbutrin and the role it has played since November 2021 in my ability to show up fully to life through pain, PTSD, and post-concussion syndrome.
 I am as grateful for this as I am for the thyroid medication that keeps me mind-body healthy as I live with Hashimoto’s.

-Meds don’t fix life.
+Meds don’t fix life (and grief in and of itself does not need to be medicated).
 But shaming absolutely harms and can rob people of life.

 There is concern that they are over prescribed and not enough education and support around mind-emotion-body health, lifestyle, and environment is offered.
 In addition, sometimes people in pain and health-care providers conflate grief and depression (though a grieving person could also be depressed or have another reason for needing medication).